FreeFem/FreeFem-doc2/source/reference/types.rst

 Finite element functions are also constructed like elementary functions by an arithmetic formula involving elementary functions.

-The difference is that they are evaluated at declaration time and **FreeFem++** stores the array of its values at the places associated with he degree of freedom of the finite element type.
+The difference is that they are evaluated at declaration time and **FreeFEM** stores the array of its values at the places associated with he degree of freedom of the finite element type.
 By opposition, elementary functions are evaluated only when needed.
 Hence FE-functions are not defined only by their formula but also by the mesh and the finite element which enter in their definitions.